tednaleid/blog/docs/_posts/2017-11-26-using-http-apis-on-the-command-line-1-curl.markdown

 ## `curl` usage

-`curl` is used on the command line, so I always use double-quotes to encode my url so that I do not have to escape any special characters (like `?` and `&`) that have other meanings in the shell.
+`curl` is used on the command-line, so I always use double-quotes to encode my url so that I do not have to escape any special characters (like `?` and `&`) that have other meanings in the shell.

 ```
 curl "http://httpbin.org/response-headers?key=val"